November 13, 2017

-If New Mexico is the Land of Enchantment then Santa Fe lies at the very heart of the allure – an arty community set around a historic Spanish plaza, brimming with adobe bonhomie.
-And bon-doggie!
-Everything in this most scenic of Southwestern cities is walkable and wonder-filled for both dog and human.
-Definitely one of Bodie’s ‘happy places’ and highly recommended for when you want to escape the rat race and discover a soul-to-soul world where you can converse with kind, heart-powered locals.
+If New Mexico is the Land of Enchantment then the arty, adobe community of Santa Fe lies at the heart of that allure.
+Set around a historic Spanish plaza, this most scenic of Southwestern cities brims with bonhomie and bon-doggie – everything is walkable and wonder-filled for both dog and human.
+Definitely one of Bodie’s most treasured ‘happy places’, we consider this the ideal destination for when you feel the urge to escape the rat race and discover a soul-to-soul world where you can converse with kind, heart-powered locals.
 Gushy?
 Try it for yourself and you’ll see just how special Santa Fe is!

 DOG-FRIENDLY SANTA FE – WHERE TO STAY:

-La Fonda on the Plaza Hotel can’t be beaten for LOCATION (set on the main plaza at the end of the Santa Fe Trail), HISTORY (reports of an inn at this location date back to the 1600s) and STYLE (the classic pueblo building is filled with visual treasures and guest rooms combine modern luxuries with the craftsmanship of local artisans).
+La Fonda on the Plaza Hotel is legendary in terms of LOCATION (set on the main plaza at the end of the Santa Fe Trail), HISTORY (reports of an inn at this location date back to the 1600s) and STYLE (the classic pueblo building is filled with visual treasures and guest rooms combine modern luxuries with the craftsmanship of New Mexican artisans).

 Here Bodie revels in Mother Nature’s adornments on The Terrace – overlooking the Cathedral Basilica of St Francis of Assissi, cue chiming bells…

 This is one of my favorite nooks just off the main lobby – Bodie and I met here for a pow wow (or should that be bow wow) with the wonderful team from Assistance Dogs of the West – post coming soon!

 Everywhere you look there is such color flair – I love these hand-painted glass window panes that surround the hotel’s charming New Mexican cuisine restaurant…